Kiprov/CustomTweenService/README.md

 Module:

-Enums - has every one of the custom ease styles/directions CustomTweenInfo - makes the CustomTweenInfo class, which has those arguments:
+Enums - has every one of the custom ease styles/directions

+CustomTweenInfo - makes the CustomTweenInfo class, which has those arguments:

-RepeatCount - the number of times you want to repeat your tween Reverses - If set to true, then the value will be tweening backwards DelayTime - time between each repeat
+RepeatCount - the number of times you want to repeat your tween

+Reverses - If set to true, then the value will be tweening backwards

+DelayTime - time between each repeat

-Amplitude = amplitude of the CustomTween (leave nil if you don't know what that is) Period = period of the CustomTween (leave nil if you don't know what that is)
+Amplitude = amplitude of the CustomTween (leave nil if you don't know what that is)

+Period = period of the CustomTween (leave nil if you don't know what that is)

 Tweening Module:

 Create() - creates a new tween with provided arguments:

-Time - provided duration of the CustomTween in seconds StartingValue - starting value you want to CustomTween EndValue - ending value you want to end with EasingStyle (Main Module Only) - the easing style with which you want to tween.
+Time - provided duration of the CustomTween in seconds

+StartingValue - starting value you want to CustomTween

+EndValue - ending value you want to end with

+EasingStyle (Main Module Only) - the easing style with which you want to tween

-EasingDirection - easing  direction you want to tween with CustomTweenInfo - custom tween info, which explains itself
+EasingDirection - easing  direction you want to tween with

+CustomTweenInfo - custom tween info, which explains itself

 Tween:

 Play() - plays the tween

 Pause() - pauses the tween

 Stop() - stops the tween

 as well it has some proporties:

 Completed - sets to true after the tween is completed and after the tick turns bad to false (in the feature I want to replace it with my Event-Emulator)

 Value - output value that is being tweened

 TimeStamp - time of the tween, 0- time provided in Create()

 # Notes: